cisco-security/Cisco-Validated-Designs/safe-cloud-iaas-gcp/README.md

 SAFE solutions have been deployed, tested, and validated at Cisco and provide guidance, best practices, and configuration steps.

-# This design guide is a work in progress
+Check out the design guide [Secure Cloud for GCP](https://www.cisco.com/c/dam/en/us/solutions/collateral/enterprise/design-zone-security/).

+For the Terraform templates, please check the safe-gcp-infrastructure directory in this repo.